-Note: What options are available might be limited by Access control.
+Note: Available options might be limited by access control settings.

 1.4.1 Downloading translations

 From the project or component dashboard, translatable files can be downloaded in the Files menu.

 The first option is to download the file in the original format as it is stored in the repository.
 In this case, any pending changes in the translation are getting committed and the up-to-date file is yield without any conversions.